Rays vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 66.3% of the games this season when they were the moneyline favorite (59-30).
+- The Rays have compiled a 59-31 record in games they were favored on the moneyline (winning 65.6% of those games).

-- The implied moneyline probablility in this matchup gives the Rays a 59.2% chance to win.
+- The Rays have a 66.7% chance to win this contest based on the moneyline's implied probability.

-- In the 112 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 58 times (58-50-4).
+- Tampa Bay has combined with opponents to hit the over on the total 58 times this season for a 58-51-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!